Why visit Phnom Penh?

-During this regime, the country experienced a terrible genocide in which 25% of the population was killed over a period off less than 5 years (1975 to 1979).
-A visit to the Choeung Ek Killing Fields and the Tuol Sleng Genocide Museum, also known as the S-21 prison, will give you a deep insight into this dramatic history.
+During this regime, the country experienced a terrible genocide in which 1/4th of the population was killed over a period of less than 5 years (1975 to 1979).
+A visit to the Choeung Ek Killing Fields and the Tuol Sleng Genocide Museum – also known as the S-21 prison – will give you a deep insight into this dramatic history.

-It is best to rent a tuk-tuk driver or join a tour and visit these two places in one day.
-We recommend to visit the S-21 prison first.
-The audio guide will tell you the story of how people were interrogated and tortured in this prison before they were brought to the killing fields.
+You can ask a tuk-tuk driver or join a tour to visit these two places in one day.
+We recommend to visit the S-21 prison first, because the audio guide will tell you the story of how people were interrogated and tortured in the prison before they were brought to the killing fields.

 After hearing these stories, you will understand why we should do everything to prevent that something like this can happen again.

 Although it is a very intense experience, it gives you a really good understanding of these tragics that happened only 40 years ago.
 Every local you will meet, will be affected by it in some way.
 If they didn’t experience the cruel themselves, they will have brother or sisters, fathers and mothers or grandparents that became victims in this terrible war.

 After learning about this shocking history of Cambodia, you will pay more attention to the positive mindset in this country.

 Cambodians want to leave the past behind and rebuild the country from one of the poorest in the world to a one in which all Cambodians can live a good and healthy life.
 Their English language skills are a good example of this.
 Tourists are an important source of income and that’s why they do their maximum effort to treat you with respect and welcome you with open arms.